IBritish Values and Prevent

 Details about school rewards and sanctions, choice and consequences are detailed in our behaviour policy (click here to access).

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for our pupils to make choices safely, through the provision of a safe environment, an empowering education and a curriculum based upon clear Christian values.
-Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely; examples of this can be clearly seen in our e-safety and our Relationship and Health education lessons.
+As a school we educate and provide boundaries for our pupils to make choices safely, through the provision of a safe environment, an empowering education and a curriculum based upon clear Christian virtues.
+Our pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely; examples of this can be clearly seen in our online safety and our Relationship and Health education lessons (for example, we followed the Kidsafe UK Programme).
 Whether it is through choice of challenge; of how they record; of participation in our extra- curricular activities; our pupils are given the freedom to make choices.

 Further details about our Relationship and Health curriculum (click here to access)

-Further detail about our computing curriculum and e-safety (click here to access)
+Further detail about our computing curriculum and online safety (click here to access)

 Further detail about our extra-curricular activities (click here to access)

-Respect is key to our school rules.
-Our pupils were fully involved in the creation of our revised ‘mission statement’ and it is deeply embedded in all that we do at the school.
+Respect is key to our school rules and a major part of our PRIDE in all we do (Perseverance, Respect, Individuality, Determination leading to Excellence) Our pupils were fully involved in the creation of our revised ‘mission statement’ and it is deeply embedded in all that we do at the school.
 The pupils know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have and to everything, however big or small.
 The core value of respect at Barrowford St Thomas CE Primary underpins our work every day both in and out of the classroom.

 To view our mission statement, rules and values (click here to access)